 University of Southern California is the ideal option for students interested in pursuing a Public Relations & Advertising degree.
 Graduates from the Public Relations & Advertising program at University of Southern California earn 39.5% more than the typical graduate in this field.
-Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.
+University of Southern California is one of the largest schools in California.

 Texas Christian University is a wonderful option for students pursuing a Public Relations & Advertising degree.
-Texas Christian University public relations & advertising students receive 30.1% more than the standard public relations student.
+Graduates of the Public Relations program make an average of $36,350 for their early career and $97,159 in their mid career.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 Syracuse University is among your top options if you're planning on studying Public Relations & Advertising.
 Students who graduate from the Public Relations program earn about $42,784 in the first five years of their career and $83,989 after their first five years of their career.
-The surrounding area of a large urban center is tremendous for young people looking for enough options for networking, excitement, and life.
+Want a sizable student body?
+This institution has over 20,000 students on campus.